 Frequently Asked Questions

-- → Can I use a different type of chocolate?
+- → Can I use white chocolate chips instead of couverture chocolate?

-- → Can I make this cocoa dairy-free?
+- → How can I make this cocoa less rich?

 -